mecid/mecid.github.io/_posts/2022-09-21-displaying-live-activities-in-ios16.md

 }
 ```

-The ActivityKit framework requires us to create a type conforming to the ActivityAttributes protocol.
-The type conforming to the ActivityAttributes should provide static information about the activity and define the ContentState type containing the dynamic part of the data.
+The ActivityKit framework requires us to create a type conforming to the *ActivityAttributes* protocol.
+The type conforming to the *ActivityAttributes* should provide static information about the activity and define the *ContentState* type containing the dynamic part of the data.

-Your app must be in the foreground to start a live activity, and don't forget to add the "Supports Live Activities" key with YES value to the app target's Info.plist.
+Your app must be in the foreground to start a live activity, and don't forget to add the **Supports Live Activities** key with **YES** value to the app target's *Info.plist*.
 Now you can start a live activity using the following code:

 ```swift
 let activity = try Activity.request(